kalexandriabond/loki_1/mr_config.md

 **For each session, record the position, orientation, and phase encoding direction.**
 **Make sure that the mouse is on the BOLD screen for trigger detection and response collection.**

 **Make sure that all coils are plugged in and that they are well-situated.
-Double-check the console screen to see if ALL elements are on.**
+Double-check the console screen to see if ALL elements are on.
+Coil elements should be H1-7.**